 Newsletters are excellent for sharing information on a large scale.
 Here is how you can create and send out a newsletter from Google Docs using the template available.

-Along with the organisational aspect newsletters are a great way to keep students involved and engaged in the happenings of their school or university.
-From an educational standpoint it boosts their leadership and execution skills by being part of a creative endeavor.
+Along with the organizational aspect, newsletters are a great way to keep students involved and engaged in the happenings of their school or university.

 Table Of Contents